 Britannia was a Roman colony until 410 AD, when the Romans withdrew and left the island to the Britons.
 Until then, though, it was a thriving colony, full of large towns like York and Colchester in the north and Bath and Gloucester in the south, as well as many others.
 The citizens enjoyed similar freedoms and luxuries as their Mediterranean compatriots – exotic foods, bathhouses and spas, great cities, luxurious villas, administration and education.
 While there was resistance from local forces, for the most part after the conquests, the colony enjoyed peace.

 Julius Caesar’s earlier invasions are the most famous part of the Roman invasion of Britain.
-He came twice part of the Gallic Wars, in 55 and 54 BC – the first was a failure, and the second of which was such overkill (628 ships, five legions and 2,000 cavalry) that the native Britons did not resist.
-Julius Caesar neither conquered nor furthered Roman occupation of the island, and had little long-lasting effects.
+He came twice as part of the Gallic Wars, in 55 and 54 BC – the first was a failure, and the second was such overkill (628 ships, five legions and 2,000 cavalry) that the native Britons did not resist.
+Julius Caesar neither conquered nor furthered Roman occupation of the island and had little long-lasting effects.

 Life in Britain before the Romans arrived was home to sparsely-populated lands peopled by semi-nomadic tribes.
 The Romans led several campaigns to drive their forces deeper into the island’s northern interior.
 The impetus for Roman expansion originally included Scotland, land of the Picts.
 The Romans actually built several smaller outposts as well as commencing a fort at Inchtuthil, just north of Perth (some 160 miles north of Hadrian’s Wall).
 Before Hadrian’s Wall, the Stanegate Road marked the frontier of the Roman Empire.